Code-Institute-Submissions/chasakara-MLS2-My-Body-project/README.md

 ## Features

+**Landing page** - A page that has inputs fields for the user to input data

 **Inputs** - This were the user inputs their weight, height, neck and weist values as number

-**Navbar** - a responsive navbar that changes depending on what size screen is the device thereby making for easier usability
+**Navbar** - A responsive navbar that changes depending on what size screen is the device thereby making for easier usability

-**What is it** - a page that describe more about Body Mass Index (BMI)
+**What is it** - A page that describe more about Body Mass Index (BMI)

-**Quiz** - a page that displays the quiz with questions and anwers options to choose from and the score points for correct answer and the user current answered questions aganist the remaining questions
+**Quiz** - A page that displays the quiz with questions and anwers options to choose from and the score points for correct answer and the user current answered questions aganist the remaining questions